ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 were ommitted to increase readability.
 The raw request file may be found **[here](../Auth_samples/04_AuthnRequest_raw.xml)**.

-The *ArtifactResolve* conveys the following informantion to be set by the primary system:
+The *ArtifactResolve* conveys the following information to be set by the primary system:
 - *Issuer*: A ID of the primary system as URL (line 4 in the example below).
 - *SignedInfo*: Signature metadata and the digest value used for the signature.
 - *SignatureValue*: The signature of the request (line 18 in the example below).